Frequently Asked Questions

 Yes!
-Kids 17 and under are FREE.
-We are family friendly and make improvements to kids programs every year.
+Kids 17 and under are FREE (when attending with their parents).
+We encourage families to attend Overland Expo and make improvements to kids programs every year.
 Many of our workshops, demos, and programs are geared toward families interested in overlanding.

 What other programs can my kids attend?

-Kids 7 and up are welcome in seminars and lectures.
+Kids 7 and up are welcome in seminars, lectures and workshops.

 For safety reasons, kids under 12 can't attend the technical field classes involving moving vehicles.